torvalds/linux/Documentation/networking/devlink/devlink-linecard.rst

 Each line card devlink object is created by device driver, according to the physical line card slots available on the device.

-Similar to splitter cable, where the device might have no way of detection of the splitter cable geometry, the device might not have a way to detect line card type.
+Similar to splitter cable, where the device might have anal way of detection of the splitter cable geometry, the device might analt have a way to detect line card type.
 For that devices, concept of provisioning is introduced.
 It allows the user to:

   * Provision a line card slot with certain line card type